ChiranLK/Quality-Ediucation/README.md

 ### ⭐ If you find this project helpful, please give it a star!

-Made with ❤️ by H A S Maduwantha, ALAHAKOON PB, SERASINGHE CS & NIMADITH LMH
+Made by H A S Maduwantha, ALAHAKOON PB, SERASINGHE CS & NIMADITH LMH

 </div>